 Banh mi sandwiches to Bulgogi tacos

 Johanna also loves the Vancouver street food scene, which she explored over two weeks, devouring everything from banh mi sandwiches to Bulgogi tacos, which she reviews at her blog Travel Eater.
 It’s a handy guide for anyone planning a food-focused trip to the Canadian city.

 Jaime writes about the traditional Salvadoran snack pupusa, made of thick, hand-made corn tortillas filled with cheese, minced pork meat and refried beans on his blog Breakaway Backpacker.
 He loved them so much he attempted to keep a tally of how many he ate, but couldn’t keep up!
 Read his ode to pupusas here.

 Foodie International is also smitten with the pupusa – along with the chile relleno.
 A devotee of street-side eating, which she believes is the truest way of connecting with the living culinary history of a new place, she blogs about the Guatemalan version in this post on Antigua, Guatemala.
 She also blogs about everything from stinky tofu to shrimp balls in this photo essay on Beijing’s night markets.

 And what better way to end than with dessert?
 Over on Nomads on the Road, Mike has posted in salivating-inducing detail about Sicily’s sweet gelato and his trip to Cefalu for the 4-day gelato festival where 31 stalls offered 31 different types of gelato.
 We’re guessing he tried them all!

-If you’ve got a scrumptious street food post you’d like to submit for consideration for our next Footpath Feasting round-up, leave the link to your post in the Comments below.
+If you’ve got a scrumptious street food post you’d like to submit for consideration for our next round-up of the best street food stories on the web, please leave the link to your post in the Comments below.